Providers and selectors can be queried. Every time you use the

 uncompletedTodos, but, what if you want to show also completed todos separately?
 Should you create a new selector for each different filter?
 Well, you could, but it is not the better approach.
 In this cases, the better approach can be to use the

-query method, as the function used to filter the results is the same for both cases, but changing the value of the
+query method, as the function used to filter the results is the same for both cases, only changing the value of the

 When we use the